drogerschariot/Puppetry/README.md

 Puppetry
 =================

 Create a diverse puppet test environment in minutes using Vagrant.
-Puppetry will create 1 puppetmaster and 4 clients.
+Puppetry will create 1 puppetmaster and 3 clients.

 ###Install
 - git clone git://github.com/drogerschariot/Puppetry.git
 - cd Puppetry
-- In manifests/default.pp, change the $DOMAIN variable to your domain
 - vagrant up

 All clients will already be signed by the puppetmaster out of the box, so you can start testing manifests straight away.